-Our goal is to derive an estimate \hat{A} from analysis of probe data already taken as part of outage detection in Trinocular.
-Trinocular already minimizes probes, with each observer sending on average to less than 1% of background traffic as of 2010.
-We wish to estimate Awith no additional probes beyond what outage detection already requires.
+Our goal is to derive an estimate \hat{A} from analysis of probe data already taken as part of outage detection in Trinocular [31].
+Trinocular already minimizes probes, with each observer sending on average to less than 1% of background radiation as of 2010 [39].
+We wish to estimate A with no additional probes beyond what outage detection already requires.

 We define the ground truth A as the fraction of addresses that respond when all our probed.
-While easy to define, a full measurement ground truth is too expensive for operation.
+While easy to define, a full measurement of ground truth is too expensive for operation.